diqidoq/lars/README.md

      + Take a deeper look at Hydrogens pattern designer, seg24, Guru and Geist
    + rhythm templates, group and layer based swing faders, sync options, micro timing faders, etc.
    + synth and noise addition feature for breath and rhythm instrument design
-   + many import/export features into every possible format, embracing standarts
+   + many import/export features into every possible format
+     + embracing standarts
+     + drag and drop of samples and midi regions/patterns into DAW
+     + easy rendering of sf and other file formats for resuse
    + loop slice and chop support incl. triggering slices of loops on certain keys
    + typical *tricks* at hand for rhythm section pros (more here to come after shaping the papers)
  + as a *stand alone* machine with in/out management